 Based on this concept, “Japan-Asia Youth Exchange Program in Science” (SAKURA Exchange Program in Science) is the program for enhancing exchanges between Asia and Japan of the youths who will play a crucial role in the future field of science and technology through the close collaboration of industry-academia-government by facilitating short-term visits of competent Asian youths to Japan.
 This program aims at raising the interest of Asian youths toward the leading Japanese science and technologies at Japanese universities, research institutions and private companies.

-The following 35 countries and regions are expected to be eligible for invitation for the SAKURA Exchange Program in Science for the year of 2017.
+The following 35 countries and regions, and other regions* are eligible for invitation for the SAKURA Exchange Program in Science for the year of 2018.
+(Alphabetical order)

 Eligible youths must be a student of high school, university or graduate school, a postdoctoral researcher or a teacher, who is under 40 years old, and has never stayed in Japan before basically.